 PureVPN – It has a strong customer support center which they primarily provide through live chat.
-They also have detailed tutorials to assist installation and configuration of their VPN apps for various devices.
+They also have detailed tutorials to assist installation and configuration of their VPN apps for various devices in Canada.
 As a test, I asked them about the best server to use for watching U.S. Netflix, and they immediately got back to me with a solution.

 IPVanish – It also offers live chat support in addition to telephonic support.
 The support articles are also quite useful and contain instructions and guides for installation and other general VPN-related queries.
 Every time I tried to contact them through live chat, I got the desired response promptly as their response was not automated.